isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution457.md

 ---
-title: Hubble Safety Management System - Package (Up to 1 Project)
+title: Hubble Workforce Management System Version 2.0 - Package (Up to 250 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution457
 ---

 ### Description

-Hubble Safety Management System helps you manage and monitor the safety of your project sites in real-time.
-The software will streamline and digitise your Permit-to-Work (PTW) and track safety data for your work site in real time to enable the identification of urgent issues quickly.
-This will ensure construction sites remain safe and compliant at all times.
+Hubble Workforce Management System is a cloud solution on both web and mobile, that allows attendance tracking on-site, utilising biometric facial recognition, GPS tracking, and real time analytics.
+With these features, companies will be able to monitor and deploy their workforce efficiently.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Hubble_20200081_Annex_3_20200625144358_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Hubble_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria